resteasy/resteasy-examples/resteasy-wadl-wildfly/README.md

 ## USAGE

-To deploy this sample project into Wildfly, firstly you need to upgrade your Wildfly RESTEasy module to use the same version with the RESTEasy version used in this example.
-To achieve the goal, please refer to this section of the RESTEasy
+To deploy this sample project into Wildfly, firstly you need to replace the embedded Wildfly RESTEasy module with the RESTEasy provided one.
+To do this, please refer to this section of the RESTEasy document:
-document:

 * [Upgrading RESTEasy within WildFly](https://docs.jboss.org/resteasy/docs/4.5.8.Final/userguide/html_single/index.html#upgrading-wildfly)

-After upgrading the Wildfly RESTEasy module to same version of the RESTEasy dependency of this project, the next step is to package this project with the following Maven command:
+It is recommended to use the same version of the RESTEasy dependency of this project.
+After replacing the RESTEasy module in Wildfly, the next step is to package this project with the following Maven command:

 ```bash
 $ mvn package